demidko/demidko/README.md

   _Deprecated.
 I recommend using xmake._
 </details>

 _Note.
-At the moment, it makes no sense to start development with a Mobile/Desktop application.
+At the moment, it makes no sense to start development with a Mobile or Desktop application.
  Microservices and Web Apps finally won._

 <sub><sup>_S.D.G.
 2022_</sup></sub>